TechStuffBoy/microblog_miguel/README.md

   > Users can create post and follow eachother, etc.
   ```
 ```
-The PostGres Database has beem used as a database engine.
+SQLite was used for development and the PostGres Database has beem used as a database engine for production.
 It is running with Gunicorn web server.
 ```